Help Center

 2. CI/CD Orchestration Contract

-When Shard-Run executes, it enforces a standard environment contract to ensure results are correctly grouped in the cloud or database:
+When Shard-Run executes, it enforces a standard environment contract so results are grouped and correlated consistently:

-DevOps Tip: Use the -- separator to pass any core load-test flag (like -noVitals or -chromePath) through the shard-run wrapper.
+DevOps Tip: Use the -- separator to pass supported load-test flags through Shard-Run (for example: -noVitals, -chromePath, -withUX).

 Load-Test Core Engine